codingoutloud/LoginEventSummarizer/BACKLOG.md

 - ⬜️ &nbsp; Consider retiring this BACKLOG file and switching to Github Issues
 - ✅ &nbsp; Solve the "Link ... contains a language reference: undefined" markdown warning (currently 2 instances) ➜ Work-around was to either change the .../us-en/... to .../us-EN/... or remove it from the URL.
 Seems like a bug in the VS Code markdown parser/linter?
 - ⬜️ &nbsp; Reconsider client-side secret approach (currently config-secrets.sh stores secrets in the clear - but of course is not checked in with code)
+- ⬜️ &nbsp; Replace LogToConsole with a proper logging library (and possibly also direct writing to output file)
+- ⬜️ &nbsp; Replace this utility with an [Azure Data Factory](https://azure.microsoft.com/services/data-factory/) transform.